Skip to main content

 Concepts, tools and applications for community-driven bioeconomy development in European rural areas

-SCALE-UP has carried out a comprehensive assessment of the biomass potential and nutrient recycling opportunities within the six SCALE-UP regions.
-It is supplemented by a series of sustainability screening exercises in each region that aim to provide rough indications of where their ecological boundaries might currently lie.
+SCALE-UP carried out a comprehensive assessment of biomass potential and nutrient recycling opportunities within the six regions.
+This work was complemented by sustainability screening exercises, providing insights into ecological boundaries and guiding the sustainable use of local biomass resources.

 In most of the regions covered by SCALE-UP, structures for the promotion of small-scale bio-based solutions were only partly developed.
 With the establishment of six regional platforms, SCALE-UP has created new, dedicated spaces for stakeholders to discuss and elaborate alternative bio-based development pathways for their respective regions.